You’re in the right place: we compare a huge range of deals on London car rental (so you don’t have to)…

-But once you have taken a trip on the London Eye, waited around for the changing of the guard at Buckingham Palace and had your photo taken next to Nelson's Column or a red pillar box, you might want to explore further than the central London tourist route.
+If you're visiting London for the first time, there are a number of attractions you will want to tick off - Big Ben, the Tower of London, Tate Modern and Madame Tussauds, to name just a few.
+But once you have taken a trip on the London Eye, waited around for the changing of the guard at Buckingham Palace and had your photo taken next to Nelson's Column or a red pillar box, you might want to get off the central London tourist route.